Fair Climate Policy

 Link to website: Goals2030

-This paid game is also suitable for adults, for example as a team game in companies.
+The game is also suitable for adults, for example, as a team game with teams of teachers or in companies.
 It promotes knowledge and awareness of the Sustainable Development Goals (SDGs).
+Link to the website: FutureLab Game®.

 Activities during the school year